CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Experiment Settings

 \subsection{Dataset Details}

-This section provides detailed information about the fifteen EMPIAR datasets utilized in our experiments.
+This section provides detailed information about EMPIAR datasets utilized in our experiments.
 These datasets represent a diverse range of molecular structures with various characteristics that present unique challenges for cryo-EM reconstruction.
-Among these datasets, fifteen serve as training data (EMPIAR-10005, 10061, 10083, 10199, 10289, 10363, 10366, 10421, 10425, 10431, 10551, 12003, 12330, 12598, 12667), which we merge into a single, large-scale corpus so that the model is exposed to diverse imaging conditions and can learn features that generalize beyond any one specimen.
+Among these datasets, 15 datasets serve as training data (EMPIAR-10005, 10061, 10083, 10199, 10289, 10363, 10366, 10421, 10425, 10431, 10551, 12003, 12330, 12598, 12667), which we merge into a single, large-scale corpus so that the model is exposed to diverse imaging conditions and can learn features that generalize beyond any one specimen.
 Six additional datasets are reserved exclusively for visual-quality evaluation: TRPV1 (EMPIAR-10005), $\beta$-galactosidase (EMPIAR-10061), Rhino/enterovirus (EMPIAR-10199), Innexin-6 (EMPIAR-10289), MLA complex (EMPIAR-10425), and GroEL (EMPIAR-12667).
 Additionally, four publicly available cryo-EM datasets (EMPIAR-10025, 10075, 10345, and 10590) are used to validate our framework on the downstream tasks of particle picking and pose estimation.
+EMPIAR-10028 (80S ribosome), EMPIAR-10059 (TRPV1), EMPIAR-10389 (urease), and EMPIAR-10532 (FANCD2–FANCI) are used as held-out protein datasets to demonstrate the generalization ability of CryoCCD.

-\textbf{EMPIAR-10005.} Rat TRPV1 ion channel~\cite{liao2013structure} (EMPIAR-10005) achieved a high-resolution result at 3.4 Å, breaking the side-chain resolution barrier for membrane proteins without crystallization.
+\textbf{EMPIAR-10005.} Rat TRPV1 ion channel~\citep{liao2013structure} (EMPIAR-10005) achieved a high-resolution result at 3.4 Å, breaking the side-chain resolution barrier for membrane proteins without crystallization.
 The structure exhibits four-fold symmetry around a central ion pathway formed by transmembrane segments 5-6 and the intervening pore loop, with a wide extracellular mouth and a short selectivity filter.

-\textbf{EMPIAR-10025.} The Thermoplasma acidophilum 20S proteasome~\cite{Campbell2015} (EMPIAR-10025) dataset comprises 196 real micrographs and 49,954 manually curated particles, enabling reconstruction at a high resolution of 2.8~\AA.
+\textbf{EMPIAR-10025.} The Thermoplasma acidophilum 20S proteasome~\citep{Campbell2015} (EMPIAR-10025) dataset comprises 196 real micrographs and 49,954 manually curated particles, enabling reconstruction at a high resolution of 2.8~\AA.
 The T20S proteasome is a 700~kDa complex composed of 14 $\alpha$-subunits and 14 $\beta$-subunits arranged with D7 symmetry.
 The micrographs contain particles exhibiting high symmetry, random in-plane orientations, and frequent mutual occlusion, posing challenges for particle picking.